Made a mistake at work recently that was your fault? Are you still agonising over it?

 6. Check yourself.
 If you’re making small but frequent mistakes at work, there might be something else at play.
 Are you overloaded with a heavy work-life balance or anxious about something in your personal life?
 Or are you bored, taking your eye off the ball?
 Consider talking to your manager or HR, or access other support mechanisms like an employee assistance programme or a work/life coach.

 No matter how agonising at the time, work mistakes can provide invaluable lessons to file in our ever-growing life manual.
 Although it’s hard to visualise in the moment, the personal growth you’ll experience will make it all worthwhile.

 Nicola Greenbrook - HR Specialist & Freelance Writer

 There were too many brilliant mistakes to include in this article so...

 ..for the purposes of solidarity in our slip-ups, here’s some more mistakes to share.
-A huge thanks to everyone who bravely participated!
+Huge thanks to everyone who bravely participated!

-Before I moved into professional services I worked for a fairly big haulage company in their Finance dept. I was working closely with two very experienced women who were great to work with and helpful.
-We got on well as a team apart from our direct line manager who was David Brent before he was conceived as a concept.
-Unfortunately one of said women had a massive hang up about her age (she was in her mid thirties) and one day I tried to get her attention to discuss a project and forgot where I was and called her 'mother'.
-She thought I was being cheeky (due to sensitivity around age) but it was a genuine oversight.
+Unfortunately one of said women had a massive hang up about her age (mid-thirties) and one day I tried to get her attention to discuss a project, forgot where I was and called her 'mother'.
+She thought I was being cheeky but it was a genuine oversight.
 Everyone else in the office was rolling up in tears.
 Lesson learned, always remember somebody's name and their relationship to you.
 For context I was 18 at the time.